ashley-d-lu/Good-Samaritan-Hub/README.md

 				{ "op": "replace", "path": "/postsHiddenFromUser", "value": List[ObjectId] }
 			]
 - Additional notes on authorization:
-    - Admins are only allowed to change "/isBanned", "/isReported", and "/banReason".
+    - Admins are only allowed to change `/isBanned`, `/isReported`, and `/banReason`.
     - Users are only allowed to change:
-"/firstName", "/lastName", "/bio", "/location", and "/postsHiddenFromUser", if they are updating themself "/isReported" to true if they are updating another user
+`/firstName`, `/lastName`, `/bio`, `/location`, and `/postsHiddenFromUser`, if they are updating themself `/isReported` to true if they are updating another user
 - Expected response:
     - If the current user or admin is not authorized to change `<path>`, status 401 is sent
     - Otherwise:
         - for an admin, or a user updating themself, the entire User document for the updated user is sent
-        - for a user updating another user, the updated user"s basic profile information and isReported property is sent
+        - for a user updating another user, the updated user's basic profile information and isReported property are sent

 Update password: `PATCH "/user/username/:username/:password"`
 - Expected request body: